adcengiz/multi-lingual-nli/README.md

-## Learning Sentence Representations for Cross-Lingual NLI with an Adversarial Objective
+## Learning Sentence Representations for Cross-Lingual NLI

 ### What is NLI (Natural Language Inference)?